TeamCOMPAS/COMPAS/online-docs/pages/User guide/COMPAS output/standard-logfiles-record-specifiers.rst

 to idenitify and filter records within a standard log file.
 The record type property was introduced primarily to support different types of records in the detailed output files (BSE and SSE), and is currently unly used in those files, but could be useful for other log files.
-All record types for all standard log files are printed to the log files by default, but records of specific record types can be enabled and disabled using the appropriate program option (see e.g. see option ``--logfile-detailed-output-record-types`` in :doc:`program-options-list-defaults` for the detailed output files).
+All record types for all standard log files are printed to the log files by default, but records of specific record types can be enabled and disabled using the appropriate program option (see e.g. ``--logfile-detailed-output-record-types`` in :doc:`program-options-list-defaults` for the detailed output files).